 Partnership Model: Chiesi, Pfizer and Fiocruz

 Protalix’s business model depends heavily on partnerships.
 Chiesi is central to Elfabrio commercialization, Pfizer is central to Elelyso outside Brazil, and Fiocruz is relevant to the Brazilian Elelyso opportunity.
 This structure has advantages.
 It allows a small company to participate in global rare-disease markets without building a full commercial infrastructure in every geography.
-It also creates milestone opportunities and can reduce the capital burden of commercialization.
+It also creates milestone opportunities, tiered royalty economics and can reduce the capital burden of commercialization.

 The tradeoff is dependence.
 Partner ordering patterns can distort quarterly revenue.
 Commercial priorities are not fully under Protalix’s control.
 Inventory decisions, regional pricing, payer access and market education are influenced by partners.
 That is why PLX investors must resist reading every quarterly product revenue change as pure demand.
 Sometimes it is demand; sometimes it is timing; sometimes it is inventory; sometimes it is partner logistics.

 The Chiesi relationship is the most important because Elfabrio is the main growth asset.
 Chiesi’s ability to increase adoption in Europe after the E4W approval, support U.S. commercialization under the existing label, and expand presence across approved markets will influence PLX revenue quality.
+The May 2026 corporate presentation and the Q1 release keep the same emphasis: partnership execution and pipeline progress are the company’s two major value-creation lanes.
 The Pfizer relationship is more mature and tied to Elelyso, while Brazil provides a different kind of opportunity and procurement risk through Fiocruz.

 Capital Structure, Dilution and Balance Sheet Quality